TL;DR Summary

 1. Spanish Is Easier Than You Think

-Spelling: Spanish is super consistent.
+Spelling: Spanish has super consistent spelling.
 What you see is what you say.
-Unlike English or French, there aren’t a million silent letters.

 Pronunciation: Spanish vowels are pure.
+Unlike in English, there are actually only 5 vowels.
 No weird diphthongs or nasal vowels to trip you up.
 Once you learn the basic sounds, you’re set.

 2. Don’t Sweat the Accents (Too Much)

 Sure, you’ll need to get used to typing things like “tú” and “está.”
 And yes, at first, you’ll forget when to use accents.
 But Spanish has clear, logical rules.
 You’ll mess it up a few times.
 That’s normal.
-Eventually, it sticks.
+Eventually, as you get used to the cadence and natural emphasis of the language, you’ll use accent marks with greater precision.

 3. Gender in Spanish: Mostly Straightforward